-The Business Innovation and Investment visa is a permanent visa the second stage of the permanent residency process for business and investor applicants holding Subclass 188 visas in their corresponding streams, or people in the special category holding Subclass 444 visas.
-It is generally required that applicants hold a 188 visa subclass, or, in rare circumstances, the 444 visa subclass.
-For successful transition to Subclass 888 visas, there are a number of additional prerequisites that need to be satisfied.
-Note that applicants must also continue to comply with he conditions of their provisional visa until such time as the visa subclass 888 application is finalized.
+The Subclass 888 business and investment visa is the second stage of the permanent residency process for business and investor applicants who hold a Subclass 188 visa, or select Subclass 444 visa holders.
+For successful transition to Subclass 888, there are a number of additional prerequisites that need to be satisfied.

-The primary applicant has, and continues to have ownership interest in at least one actively operating business in Australia in the 2 years immediately prior to the application for the successful 888 visa to be ranted.
-The requisite ownership is equal to or more than:
+Applicants must have had, and continue to have ownership interest in at least one actively operating business in Australia in the 2 years immediately prior to the application.
+The requisite minimum ownership percentage depends on the size and nature of the business, and is as follows:

 - 51% – when the annual turnover of a business is less than $400,000, or